How to Combat Hot Flashes in Menopause

 Avoiding common triggers – such as spicy foods, caffeine, alcohol, or high-stress situations – can make hot flashes less likely to occur in the first place.

-Long-Term Strategies for Menopausal Hot Flashes
+Long-Term Strategies for Perimenopausal Hot Flashes

 Lifestyle approaches can make a meaningful difference.
 Regular exercise and maintaining a healthy weight may help regulate body temperature and improve overall well-being.
 Prioritizing sleep and stress reduction through practices like yoga, meditation, or breathing exercises can also lessen the impact of hot flashes.
 A balanced diet that limits alcohol and caffeine while keeping hydration levels up supports the body’s natural rhythm.